nbalmoori/overlook/README.md

   - building processes with <b>webpack</b>
   - implementing <b>fetch API</b> and <b>post API</b> to access remote data
   - <b>Test Driven Development</b> by writing tests and classes before implementing code related to the DOM
+  - learning about accessibility tools, such as lighthouse audits (scored 100%!) and screen reading technology
 - As we progress through the Turing program, the project expectations become less defined.
 This project allowed me to create Class objects/methods and user functionaity as I saw fit.
 Having flexibility is great, but can also cause decision fatigue.